-A student has the right to cancel the Agreement and receive a full refund of all monies paid if notice of cancellation is made through attendance at the first class session, or by midnight of the seventh day after enrollment, whichever is later.
-Applicants who have signed the Agreement but have not yet visited the school may also cancel within three business days following either the school's regularly scheduled orientation procedures or a tour of the school's facilities and inspection of equipment, where training and services are provided.
+After the applicant has signed the Enrollment Agreement, the applicant may request cancellation by submitting a written notice either prior to the start of the first scheduled class or by midnight of the third business day following the signing of the Enrollment Agreement, whichever is later, and the applicant will receive a full refund of all monies paid.
+Applicants who have signed the Enrollment Agreement but have not yet visited The School may also cancel within three business days following either The School's regularly scheduled orientation procedures or a tour of The School's facilities and inspection of equipment, where training and services are provided.